jeffreypaul15/Sunpy3D/proposal.md

 - Begin the writing the documentation of the correctly implemented methods according to the evaluation.
-- I shall finish the CircleCI set up and have it perform the required tests for this package.
 - Continue the set up of `Sphinx` and work towards writing clean and efficient documentation.
 - The examples of all the created methods shall be loaded into a gallery for Sphinx to create a `minigallery` for display in the documentation.
 - The required 3D testing methodology would have been extensively researched upon and a solid conclusion would be reached.